Electron

 Author: Zephyris / CC BY-SA 3.0

-Typical semiconductor devices are enclosed in opaque materials (plastic, ceramic, metal, etc.), requiring electrons with energies above approximately 300 keV to penetrate the package and reach the internal die.
+Most semiconductor devices are enclosed in opaque packages (plastic, ceramic, metal, etc.), so incident electrons typically need energies on the order of a few hundred keV or more to penetrate the package and reach the die.

-In industrial and medical environments, beta particles emitted from electron beams or radioactive materials exist, with energies ranging from 0.01 to 4 MeV.
-These high-energy electrons can penetrate the packaging and affect the circuitry.
+In industrial and medical applications, beta particles from electron beams or radioactive sources often span ~0.01-4 MeV; such electrons can penetrate outer layers and affect internal circuitry.

 Related Articles